-The Titan Arm is the work of a team from the University of Pennsylvania, and is a strength-enhancing upper-body exoskeleton that will help you lift an extra 40 pounds.
-Granted, it’s a far cry from the Powerloader we see – and love – in the Alien films but the Titan Arm was designed with a more humble goal in mind.
+The Titan Arm is the work of a team from the University of Pennsylvania and is a strength-enhancing upper-body exoskeleton that’ll help you lift an extra 40 pounds.
+Granted, it’s a far cry from the Powerloader we see (and love) in the Alien films but the Titan Arm was designed with a more humble goal in mind.

 The Titan Arm is built to help rehabilitate people who’ve suffered serious arm injuries or strokes as well as provide some extra strength and protection for anyone who lifts heavy objects for a living.

 To keep costs low, the Titan Arm uses 3D printing techniques allowing the prototype development costing to be reduced to £1200.
 This, and the fact that the developers gained extra funding by winning the 2013 James Dyson Award, means that the Titan Arm may just become a commonplace sight in the near future.

 Chinese researchers have been looking into the next phase of train transportation.
 China and Japan already have very fast Maglev trains that are capable of reaching over 260 miles per hour, but the new next-gen Maglev technology, dubbed super Maglev, will apparently be even faster.

 Super Maglev is built on the same Maglev technology, but it encapsulates the train in a vacuum tube, further reducing air resistance, allowing for higher, mind-boggling speeds.
 Researchers claim that such enclosed-tube Maglev systems could see trains reaching speeds of up to 1800 miles per hour.

 Of course, there are doubts about the feasability of constructing long vacuum tubes and keeping them pressurised, but if scientists and engineers can figure that out, we may one day be able to cross large distances quicker and more safer than we’ve ever imagined possible.